brhutchins/course-fp-in-Haskell/Week 2/sm-random/README.md

 ```

 ## Issues
-Null guess are currently not handled.
+Null guesses are currently not handled.